smirarab/ASTRAL/astral-tutorial.md

 To score a tree using ASTRAL, run:

 ```
-java -jar astral.5.7.8.jar -q test_data/simulated_14taxon.default.tre -i test_data/simulated_14taxon.gene.tre -o test_data/simulated_scored.tre 2> test_data/simulated_scored.log
+java -jar astral.5.7.8.jar -i test_data/1KP-genetrees.tre -q test_data/1kp.tre -o test_data/1kp-scored.tre  2> test_data/1kp-scored.log
 ```

-This will score the species tree given in `test_data/simulated_14taxon.default.tre` with respect to the gene trees given in `test_data/simulated_14taxon.gene.tre`.
+This will score the species tree given in `test_data/1kp.tre` (created in previous steps) with respect to the gene trees given in `test_data/1KP-genetrees.tre`.
 It will output the following in the log:

 ```
-Quartet score is: 4803
+Final quartet score is: 339023690
-Normalized quartet score is: 0.4798201798201798
+Final normalized quartet score is: 0.8946722590876793
 ```

-This means 4803 induced quartet trees from the gene trees are in the species tree, and these 4803 quartets are 47.98% of all the quartet trees that could be found in the species tree.
-As mentioned before, this dataset is one with a *very high* ILS level.
+This means 339023690 induced quartet trees from the gene trees are in the species tree, and these 339023690 quartets are 89.467% of all the gene tree quartet trees (accounting for multifurcations and missing data).

 In addition to giving an overall score, when you score a tree, branch lengths and branch support are also computed and outputted.
 In the next section, we will